The Americans (commentary): Byron MacGregor / CKLW Radio

 The editorial became a phenomenon on American radio after CKLW Radio news director and news anchor Byron MacGregor read Sinclair's commentary on the air.
 After CKLW (a 50,000 watt Windsor/Detroit powerhouse radio station) received many requests for it, a record was released by Westbound Records of MacGregor's recording, with "America the Beautiful" being played by the Detroit Symphony Orchestra.

-By January 1974, The Americans record became one of the fastest-selling records in United States, reaching sales of 2 million within a month of its release.
-The single eventually sold three and a half million copies in the United States, and hit #1 in Cash Box, as well as #4 on the Billboard Hot 100 chart.
+By January 1974, The Americans record became one of the fastest-selling records in America, reaching sales of 2 million within a month of its release.
+The single eventually sold three and a half million copies in the United States, and hit No.1 in Cash Box, as well as No.4 on the Billboard Hot 100 chart.
 All proceeds from the record were donated by MacGregor himself to the American Red Cross.
-(This version reached #42 in Canada.)
+(This version reached No.42 in Canada.)

 Gordon Sinclair

-Gordon Sinclair's original recording was released as a record as well, with "The Battle Hymn of the Republic" in the background, and went to #24 on the US record charts.
+Gordon Sinclair's original recording was released as a record as well, with "The Battle Hymn of the Republic" in the background, and went to No.24 on the US record charts.
 This made the 73-year-old Sinclair the second-oldest living person ever to have a Billboard US Top 40 hit (75-year-old Moms Mabley had a Top 40 hit in 1969 with "Abraham, Martin & John").
-The recording hit #30 in the Canadian RPM Magazine charts.
+The recording hit No.30 in the Canadian RPM Magazine charts.

 In May 1974, Sinclair told The Globe and Mail that he was "sick of hearing" the recording and embarrassed by some of the inaccuracies it contained, but that he would still write the same editorial over again.